St Johnstone held again as top-flight quartet win

 While it was misery for the Perth men, the other four top-flight teams in action - Livingston, St Mirren, Ross County and Kilmarnock - all won.

-Livingston dug out an impressive and dramatic comeback victory at Championship newcomers Cove Rangers after having striker Esmael Goncalves sent off in the 25th minute for lashing out at Callum Smith.
+Livingston dug out an impressive and dramatic comeback victory at Championship newcomers Cove Rangers after having striker Esmael Goncalves sent off in the 25th minute for lashing out at Scott Ross.

 Their task became even tougher when Iain Vigurs squeezed in the opener just before half-time, but Andrew Shinnie forced home an equaliser and Nicky Devlin rattled the winner into the top corner two minutes from time.